Academic Regulations and Policies

 Comptroller General, the U.S. Attorney General, the U.S. Secretary of

 Education, or state and local education authorities ("Federal and State

 Authorities") may allow access to your records and PII without your

-evaluate a federal- or state-supported education program.
-The evaluation may
+a federal- or state-supported education program.
+The evaluation may relate to

 such as early childhood education and job training, as well as any program that

 is administered by an education agency or institution.
 Second, Federal and